Kuwait SC (basketball)

-Kuwait Sporting Club, shortly known as Kuwait SC, is a Kuwaiti professional basketball club.
-The club competes in the Kuwaiti Division I Basketball League.
+Kuwait Sporting Club, shortly known as Kuwait SC or Kuwait Club, is a Kuwaiti professional basketball club.
+The club competes in the Kuwaiti Division I Basketball League, which it has won fourteen times.
 Kuwait SC has won the Arab Club Basketball Championship once, in 2022 and is the first team from Kuwait to win an Arab title.
 The club has traditionally provided Kuwait's national basketball team with key players.

+Kuwait Club were the runners-up in the 2022–23 West Asia Super League, and have won the Gulf League subdivision title two times (2023 and 2024).